stungeye/Applied-Math-For-Games-1/docs/06-numbers/02-vectors.md

 Where `∣a∣` and `∣b∣` are the magnitudes of `a` and `b`, respectively.

-# Using the Dot Product to Compare Vector Directions
+## Using the Dot Product to Compare Vector Directions

-The dot product of two vectors can be normalized to compare their directions.
-This involves comparing the dot product of the normalized unit vectors.
+The dot product of two vectors can be used to compare their directions by normalizing the vectors first.
+This involves calculating the dot product of their unit vectors.

-This value can help determine if two vectors are pointing in the same direction, opposite directions, or somewhere in between.
+The dot product helps determine if two vectors are pointing in the same direction, opposite directions, or somewhere in between.

-Steps to Compare Directions
+### Steps to Compare Directions

-- Normalize the Vectors: Convert each vector to its unit vector.
+- Normalize the Vectors: Convert each vector to its unit vector by dividing each component by the vector's magnitude.
 - Calculate the Dot Product of the Unit Vectors: This will give a value between -1 and 1.

-The result can be interpreted as follows:
+### Interpretation of the Result

 - 1: The vectors are pointing in exactly the same direction.
 - 0: The vectors are orthogonal (perpendicular) to each other.
 - -1: The vectors are pointing in exactly opposite directions.
-- Between 0 and 1: The angle between the vectors is greater than 0 but less than 90 degrees.
+- Between 0 and 1: The vectors form an acute angle (less than 90 degrees).
-- Between -1 and 0: The angle between the vectors is greater than 90 degrees but less than 180 degrees.
+- Between -1 and 0: The vectors form an obtuse angle (greater than 90 degrees).

 ## Summary